 For the MMI stations, you may be asked to collaborate with another student to build a structure out of legos or other materials, interact with a fake patient who is expressing strong emotions, respond to traditional questions, and/or come up with unique solutions to real life ethical questions.
 These stations may be timed.
 The average length of an MMI station is about six minutes.
 Interviews in the hybrid format could be any possible combination of the questions or stations mentioned above.

-The best way to prepare for any type of interview is to practice interviewing.
-Practicing with friends or family will not be as effective because it will not simulate the experience of meeting a person for the first time and answering questions under pressure.
-Working with an experienced PA admissions consultant at Accepted can give you an edge.
-Some college campuses may offer practice interviews, contact your pre-health advisor to see if you can schedule a mock.
-The most effective mocks are as realistic as possible.
+The best way to prepare for any type of interview is to practice interviewing!
+Practicing with friends or family will not, however, be maximally effective because it will not simulate the experience of meeting a person for the first time and answering questions under pressure.
+Working with an experienced PA admissions consultant at Accepted can therefore give you the edge you need!
+Additionally, some college campuses may offer practice interviews; contact your pre-health advisor to see if you can schedule a mock interview.

-The best advice I can give you, without meeting you, would be to review your application materials every day before your interview so that no matter what question they ask, you will have a history of your activities on the tip of your tongue.
-You will be better prepared to answer their questions.
+Most importantly, review your application materials every day before your interview so that, no matter what question they ask, you will have a history of your activities on the tip of your tongue.

-The most successful ways that I have seen students approach these interviews include:
+The most successful ways that I have seen applicants approach these interviews include:

-Hybrid: do your research to find out as much as you can about their specific interview so that you can practice as strategically as possible.
+- Hybrid: do your research to find out as much as you can about each school’s specific program and interview process so that you can practice as strategically as possible.
 Prepare responses from your experiences that demonstrate how well you fit with the school (for traditional interviews) or examples that reveal how you have handled difficult interpersonal interactions (for MMI or hybrid interviews) that are similar to what you may encounter as a PA.

 Take a few seconds to think about a question and compose an answer in your mind before you start to respond.

-The most unsuccessful approaches that I have seen students use include:
+The most unsuccessful approaches that I have seen applicants use include:

-• Not addressing all people in the room, including other students, respectfully.
+- Not addressing all people in the room, including other applicants, respectfully.